WealthWaveONE

 Here, you could start with Card 1, which has the lowest balance by far—even though it has a higher interest rate than Card 3.

 As you pay off each debt, you’re freeing up income.
 But don’t spend it on eating out or new shoes.
 Use it to create debt elimination momentum by adding the money you were paying on all previous cards to your payment on the next one.
-This will increase the speed at which you’re paying off debt and hopefully your excitement.
+This will increase the speed—and excitement—at which you’re paying off your debt!

 Repeat this process until you’re credit card debt-free.
 Your goal is to have zero balances, but remember—don’t close the credit card accounts—it’s generally better to keep paid-off accounts open, from a credit score standpoint.